lsst/df-ops/docs/usdf-applications/qa/summit-db-replica/info.rst

 ==================
 ..
 Describe other applications are associated with this applications.

-Consolidated Database API, ExposureLog API, NarrativeLog API, and Nighreport API applications use the database as a data source for the APIs.
+Consolidated Database API, ExposureLog API, NarrativeLog API, and Nightreport API applications use the database as a data source for the APIs.

 Configuration Location
 ======================